zeepin/GCPs/English/GCP101_EN.md

 ```
 #### init (modified)
 Initialize the first deployed contract.
 It can only be invoked by `ceoAddress`.
 The initialization will determine the `totalSupply` of the token, and allot the same amount to the `adminAddress `.
 In addition, it will intialize `paused` to 0, which means the contract can be invoked normally.
-Once a contract has been initialized, the `init` method can not be invoked again.
 ```c
 char * init(char * totalSupply, char * adminBalance){
 	if (arrayLen(ZPT_Storage_Get("totalSupply")) != 0)